RiccardoGMoschetti/apirehab/docs/azure-function-performance/dot-net-APIs.md

 | *P3v3*|  8 |32 GB| 250 GB|      471|    212|      894 |    537 |

-You can see that Linux workloads definitely less expensive than the Windows.
+You can see that Linux workloads are definitely less expensive than the Windows counterparts.
 The difference is more remarkable than in the other tiers.
 If there is a need to accommodate a substantial volume of requests and there is a willingness to commit for a duration of one or three years, opting for a Linux P*v3 app service emerges as a highly evident decision.

 <a id="finalConsiderations"></a>

 # Final considerations

 Although Windows tiers demonstrate superior performance compared to Linux tiers, the latter exhibit a more favorable cost-effectiveness ratio.
-The *cost efficiency* value we present below represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost.
+The *cost efficiency* index we present below represents the relationship between the maximum number of requests per second (ensuring a response time within the 95th percentile of less than 100 ms) and the monthly cost.
 A higher cost efficiency implies greater value for the investment.

-For example, if there is a requirement for 1000 requests per second, it is more advantageous to opt for four P1v3 Linux tiers, each capable of serving 250 requests per second and resulting in a monthly cost of 472 euros (118 euros per tier x 4), instead of selecting a single P3v3 tier, which can handle up to 1250 requests per second but incurs a monthly cost of 894 euros.
+For example, if there is a requirement for 1000 requests per second, it is more advantageous to opt for 4  P1v3 Linux tiers, each capable of serving 250 requests per second and resulting in a monthly cost of 472 euros (118 euros per tier x 4), instead of selecting a single P3v3 tier, which can handle up to 1250 requests per second but incurs a monthly cost of 894 euros.

 Additionally, it is generally advisable to utilize multiple smaller instances rather than a single larger instance.
 This approach mitigates the impact of instance failures, as a single large instance would render the entire application unavailable until it becomes operational again, whereas several smaller instances ensure the availability of the other instances during the downtime of a faulty instance.
 <table>
  <th colspan="5">Tier efficiency</th>
- <tr><td>Tier</td><td><span style="color:darkGreen; font-weight:bold">OS</span></td><td><span style="color:darkOrange; font-weight:bold">maxium req/s for Good Performance</span></td><td>Cost per month</td><td>Cost efficiency</td></tr>
+ <tr><td>Tier</td><td><span style="color:darkGreen; font-weight:bold">OS</span></td><td><span style="color:darkOrange; font-weight:bold">maxium req/s for Good Performance</span></td><td>Cost per month</td><td>Cost efficiency index</td></tr>
    <tr><td>P2v3</td><td>Linux</td><td>750</td><td>235</td><td><b>3,19 (best)</b></td></tr>
    <tr><td>P1v3</td><td>Linux</td><td>250</td><td>118</td><td><b>2,12</b></td></tr>
    <tr><td>P2v3</td><td>Windows</td><td>900</td><td>447</td><td><b>2,01</b></td></tr>